ericksong91/listDJ/README.md

 6. The Profile page will display their biography as well as their user avatar.

+7. The user may delete their entire account by scrolling to the bottom.
+This will also delete all asociated setlists made by the user.

 ## Creating Your Own Set

 1. Users can create their own set by clicking on "CREATE NEW SET" on the navigation bar.